curated by GRRL! updated: January 28, 2026

 NOTABLE ACHIEVEMENTS

-• 2018: Appointed as the first female board member of the Saudi Automobile and Motorcycle Federation[2].
+• 2017: Became the first female board member of the Saudi Arabian Motor Federation.

-• 2022: Became one of the first women to drive Formula One cars in Saudi Arabia alongside British racing driver Abbi Pulling, piloting Alpine F1 cars through the streets of Riyadh[4].
+• Became the first woman to drive a Formula 1 car in Saudi Arabia alongside W Series driver Abbi Pulling.

 REPUTATION